 All of the blocks so far use fusible adhesive.
 It’s so quick and easy and I LOVE using the printable sheets.
 They’re worth every penny (in my tracing-hating opinion).
+I use Heat & Bond Lite weight for all my quilts.

 All of the stitching is done by machine.
 Every bit of it.
 The eyes and nose are appliqued on and stitched in black thread – just a simple straight stitch.
 I stitched around the edges in a simple straight stitch too – in black thread for a loose, cartoony effect.
 I love it!